Saving Forever 21 is a high-stakes gamble for mall owner

 Simon Property counted 98 Forever 21 stores occupying 1.5 million square feet in its U.S. portfolio at the end of the third quarter, filings show.
 That made it the landlord’s seventh-biggest tenant in terms of one rent metric, the percentage of total base minimum rent, though Forever 21 dropped to 12th in the fourth quarter after the landlord reduced rent.

 Simon Property said Monday it was also buying rival mall owner Taubman Centers Inc. in a $3.6 billion cash transaction.
-Simon Property’s share price rose 1.5%, or $2.04, to $143.06 at Monday’s close.
+Simon Property’s share price rose 1.5 percent, or $2.04, to $143.06 at Monday’s close.

 CLICK HERE TO READ MORE ON FOX BUSINESS